catflydotio/fly-post-preview/post3.md

 In the web's traditional document-centric mode, clicking a link has standard consequences.
 It's a like pulling a book off the shelf.
 The browser makes a standard HTTP request and the server sends back an HTML payload to the browser.
 It's safe to have a screen reader read out the document title and its content as soon as it loads.

-Route changes in web apps aren't confined to any standard.
+Route changes in web apps aren't constrained to a standard behavior.
 They're generally not achieved by an HTML request and response, which means that the URL displayed in the browser, and all or part of the DOM, can get swapped without a screen reader noticing.
 When standards go out the window, accessibility often goes with them.

 Live state changes are another thing that can sneak past a screen reader in a real-time app.
 Status updates, chat messages, etc. pop in live over the wire, and different updates may need to be handled differently.
 So they'll need individual attention in order to make sure they're announced in the right way.